ya0-yuan/tp/docs/DeveloperGuide.md

 5. `LogicManger` will then call the `execute` method of `AddAppointmentCommand`, with the `model` as an argument.
 Here, checks are performed, such as verifying if the hairdresser/client ID corresponds to an actual hairdresser/client, and the appointment is checked against existing appointments in the model to ensure that there are no duplicates or clashes.
 The appointment object is then added to the model.

-6. If the command is valid `AddAppointmentCommand` will call `addAppointment` of `Model` with the newly created appointment as an argument, then it will return a `CommandResult`.
+6. If the command is valid, `AddAppointmentCommand` will call `addAppointment` of `Model` with the newly created appointment as an argument, then it will return a `CommandResult`.
 Otherwise, a `CommandException` may be thrown.

 7. `LogicManger` will then call `saveHairStyleX` method of `Storage`.
 This triggers storing information to non-volatile memory using the Storage layer.